 If you’ve been convicted of a second OWI (Iowa’s DUI) offense in the last twelve years and are being charged with OWI now, this is your “OWI, third offense.”
 (By way of comparison, if you’ve had other OWI(s) before, but the convictions happened more than twelve years ago, you could be charged with first offense OWI or second offense OWI again.)

 People charged with third OWI offenses often have a number of other charges come up simultaneously, such as driving with a suspended license, that should be handled contemporaneously.

 While the punishment for your first OWI may have been inconvenient and the punishment for your second OWI was likely pretty unpleasant, you’re in a lot of trouble by the time you get to your third OWI charge.
-You’re going to get a substance abuse evaluation.
+You’re going to complete another substance abuse evaluation.
 At this point, your evaluator and the court will assess you critically.
 The state can commit you to a treatment facility if they decide it’s best.
 Your car can also be seized and forfeited to the state.
 (You did read that correctly — they can fine you and take your car this time.
 Permanently.)

 What Counts as a Third DUI Offense?

 Convictions that happened outside of Iowa count as prior convictions — even if the other state called the offense a DUI or DWI instead of an OWI.

 This is your third offense if you’ve had an OWI second offense in the last 12 years, even if your first DUI was more than 12 years ago.
 If you’ve previously gotten a deferred judgment on an OWI charge, that counts as a conviction for the purposes of determining whether this is your first, second, or third offense.